Here are 10 examples of great product descriptions to inspire you.

 Morihata: HA KO paper incense

 What’s an indicator of excellent copy?
 When the product description alone makes you want to buy something you don’t actually need and didn’t even know you wanted.
-That’s exactly what happened to me while browsing for bath towels on Morihata.com.
+In this case: A new form of incense.

 Here’s what makes this description great:

-- It doesn’t just say that this a new form of incense – it shares some interesting background about how this product came to be and what you can expect from it.
-This added detail is great because it doesn’t assume the reader knows what this is and how to use it.
+- It shares some interesting background about how this product came to be and what you can expect from it.
+While others may have omitted those details, they don’t assume that the reader automatically knows what this is and how to use it.

-- The description gives you ideas where to use this product and more importantly, how to use and care for the product safely.
+- The description gives you ideas where to use this product and also how to care for the product safely.